Must de Cartier

 Still, that leaves the question of what Must de Cartier does actually smell like, and I’m still puzzling over that.
 It has a certain warmth and sweetness, which presumably derives from the sandalwood and tonka bean, but my rose associations may – oddly – be an olfactory red herring, suggested by the Cartier deep-rose red of the chunky bottle top.

-It’s a rare fragrance that can be unusual without being weird, elegant without being boring, and distinctive without being overpowering: try it out and see if you agree.
+It’s a rare fragrance that can be unusual without being weird, elegant without being boring, and distinctive without being overpowering: if only it was still on the shelves.